tprei/Potato-Bot-Reformed/README.md

 - clear: Clears chat
 - clearcm: Clears chat's commands
 - motivar: Sends a funny motivational picture
+- zap: Puts emoji's in your message according to its words

+and more!

 ## What will I have to configure?